Informal Creative Cities? Connecting Urban Cultural Policy with Grassroots Interventions in Latin America

 Type of funding: Postdoctoral Research Fellowship

-Cecilia has now taken up a position as a Lecturer in Social Policy at Goldsmiths, University of London.
+Cecilia has now taken up a position as a Lecturer in Cultural Policy and Arts Administration, and Director of Research at ICCE, Goldsmiths, University of London.

 Dinardi, C. (Forthcoming).
 ‘The building of creative hubs: urban regeneration, recovered industrial factories and cultural production in Buenos Aires and Rio de Janeiro’.
 Gill R. & Virani T. (eds) Creative Hubs in Question: Place, Space and Work in the Creative Economy.

 Dinardi, C. (Forthcoming).
 ‘Creativity, informality and cultural labour in Rio de Janeiro’s favelas’, International Journal of Cultural Studies.

 Mbaye, J., & Dinardi, C. (2018).
 ‘Ins and outs of the cultural polis: Informality, culture and governance in the global South’, Urban Studies.
 DOI: 10.1177/0042098017744168

 Dinardi, C. (2017).
 ‘Cities for sale: Contesting city branding and cultural policies in Buenos Aires’, Urban Studies, 54/1: 85–101.
 DOI: 10.1177/0042098015604079

 Dinardi, C. (2016).
 ‘Creative precariousness, urban discontent and cultural networks: An introduction to a public lecture with Néstor García Canclini’, International Journal of Cultural Studies.
 DOI: 10.1177/1367877916629846